helenite

 Helenite Treatment

-Helenite is a man-made gemstone.
-It is formed by heating volcanic ash from Mount St. Helens to 2700 degrees Fahrenheit in a high-temperature furnace followed by rapid cooling.
-The treatment is permanent and stable.
-However, the stone should not be exposed to sudden changes of extreme heat or cold.
+Helenite is a man-made gemstone, created by heating volcanic ash from Mount St. Helens to 2700 degrees Fahrenheit in a high-temperature furnace, followed by rapid cooling.
+This process results in a stable and permanent treatment that gives the gemstone its striking appearance.
+While the treatment is durable, it's important to avoid exposing the stone to sudden changes of extreme heat or cold, as this could potentially damage the gemstone's structure.
+Proper care ensures the longevity and beauty of this unique stone.

 Caring for Helenite